Spindle turning course (basic) one day

 Safety is very important to me.You are on your last set of fingers, eyes and lungs so it pays to be careful, confident and safe in the knowledge that you are turning correctly.

 Phil has set up the workshop with safety in mind.
-It is clean, well lit and has three Microclene ambient air filters and a fully ducted cyclonic dust extraction system.
+It is clean, well lit and has Microclene ambient air filter and a fully ducted dust extraction system.
 Phil can advise you on what tools you may require and provide you with the correct procedures so you can proceed safely.
 Safety equipment will be provided for your lesson.
-Safety glasses, or a full visor which must be used when on the lathe/grinder or when using hand power tools – a P2 dust mask and optional ear plugs.
+Safety glasses, or a full visor which must be used when on the lathe/grinder and a P3 dust mask and optional ear plugs.
 If you prefer you can bring your own visor or powered respirator.
 It is advisable for you to bring your tools along so Phil can see how you previously ground your tools.

 What is covered?